murnat98/backend_school/README.md

 #### Run the tests

 ```
+./manage.py migrate
 ./manage.py test
 ```

 #### Run the project

-Run the following commands in the project root
+Run the following command in the project root to run the REST API

 ```
-./manage.py migrate
 gunicorn -b 0.0.0.0:8080 backend_school.wsgi
 ```